HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 However, their decisions are shaped by advice, timing pressures, and the state of the proceeding.

-Legal advisers frame options and explain consequences.
+Advisers frame options and explain consequences.

 Courts determine procedural steps and deadlines.

-This distribution of control means that no single actor directs the overall cost outcome.
+No single actor directs the overall outcome.

-Incentive alignment within the structure
+Incentive within the structure

 The structure of the process influences how participants respond.